Theta-Limited/OpenAthena-Legacy-Python/EIO_fetch_geotiff_example.md

 Use of OpenAthena requires loading a GeoTIFF Digital Elevation Model (DEM) file, stored as a GeoTIFF `.tif` file.

 GeoTIFF files store terrain elevation (height) for an area of the Earth.
 OpenAthena performs a ray-cast from a drone camera's position and orientation towards terrain (as represented by the DEM).
-This may be used to precisely locate the subject which appears in the exact center of a given picture.
+This may be used to precisely locate any selected point within a given picture.

 **OpenAthena for iOS only supports GeoTIFF file generated with Method 1**